Application Procedures & Fees

 - If you have ever been arrested or convicted of a crime, please bring police reports or court records pertaining to that incident.

 - If you would like us to mail the visa back to you, please bring a self-addressed A4 padded envelope (podložena kuverta) with .92€ in stamps.

 Please arrive at the entrance of the Embassy a few minutes before your scheduled appointment, in order to allow time to go through our security screening procedures.
 Children age 13 and younger do not need to appear in person; a parent or guardian may submit a visa application on the child's behalf.
 Normally, only the visa applicant is allowed to enter the Embassy.
 If you need to bring someone with you for translation or some other purpose, please contact us at firstname.lastname@example.org at least 24 hours before the day of your interview.

-During the interview, the Consular Officer will take your fingerprints electronically.
+During the interview, the Consular Officer will take your fingerprints.
 At the end of the interview, you will be informed whether you qualify for the visa or not.
-If the visa is granted, the Consular Officer will tell you when the visa will be ready – usually the next business day.
+If the visa is granted, the Consular Officer will tell you when the visa will be ready – usually the next business day between the hours of 1 to 3pm.
 Please be aware that these processing times are only averages.
 Other factors, such as the need for administrative processing, incomplete applications, and anti-fraud investigations may influence the processing and timeline of individual cases.

 You can either pick up the visa in-person at the Embassy or provide us with a self-addressed stamped envelope.
 Please note that we only mail passports within Slovenia, so if you live in a different country, you will need to come back to the Embassy to pick up your passport in-person.
 If your application is denied, then the Consular Officer will inform you of the reason for the denial and give you a letter explaining the section of U.S. immigration law that applies to your case.